An artist chases the market by painting whatever subject is ‘hot’ in whatever style is ‘hot’, aiming for the next big sale or top seller.

 There is within each of us the tendency to see something popular and want to get on the band wagon.
 It certainly lies within me.

-The natural next step was to learn as much as possible about my favorite subjects (horses) and styles (classical), then do the best work possible with each.
+The natural next step was to learn as much as possible about my favorite subjects (horses) and styles (classical), then do the best work possible within those parameters.
 As skills improved and paintings accumulated, word got out and people who liked what I was doing came to me.

 The same holds true for writing.
 It hasn’t taken quite as long to learn the same lesson with writing that I learned with painting, but it was a lesson I had to learn.
 I simply cannot write the same kind of stories in the same style as my favorite authors.